-1. The passive head node is PXE booted off the internal cluster network, from the active head node.
+- The passive head node is PXE booted off the internal cluster network, from the active head node.
 It is highly recommended that the active and passive head nodes have identical hardware configurations.
 The BIOS clock of the head nodes should match and be set to the local time.
 Typically, the BIOS of both head nodes is also configured so that a hard disk boot is attempted first, and a PXE boot is attempted after a hard disk boot failure, leading to the Cluster Manager PXE Environment menu of options.
-This menu has a 5s time-out.

-- 2. In the Cluster Manager PXE Environment menu, before the 5s time-out, "Start Rescue Environment" is selected to boot the node into a Linux ramdisk environment. - 3.
+This menu has a 5s time-out. - 2.
+In the Cluster Manager PXE Environment menu, before the 5s time-out, "Start Rescue Environment" is selected to boot the node into a Linux ramdisk environment. - 3.
 Once the rescue environment has finished booting, a login as root is done.
-No password is required (figure 12.6).
+No password is required (figure 13.6). - 4.
+The following command is executed (figure 13.7): /cm/cm-clone-install --failover

 '''

 Welcome to the Cluster Manager rescue environment

 Creating failover/clone nodes:

 /cm/cm-clone-install --failover

 /cm/cm-clone-install --clone --hostname=new-hostname [--reboot]

 /cm/cm-clone-install --failover [--reboot]

 Other useful commands:

+#

+pdmenu

 "Menu frontend to programs!"

-рдмепи
+dhcpup dhcpcd

 "Setup wired network connection!"

-dhcpup dhcpcd
+#

+wificonfig

 "Setup wireless network connection!"

-wificonfig

-"Setup mail and news!
+"Setup mail and news!"

 mnsetup

-"WWW browsers!
+"WWW browsers!"

 lynx (or) links

 rtin (or) slrn

 "Newsreaders!"

 You can use 'backup-mbr' to backup/restore the MBR.

 login: root

 ClusterManager login: root

 '''

-Figure 12.6: Login Screen After Booting Passive Into Rescue Mode From Active
+Figure 13.6: Login Screen After Booting Passive Into Rescue Mode From Active